Umkomaas: Topography

 Occasionally, raft races, canoeing, and other sporting events are held on the river.
 The river is a popular white-water rafting destination.
 During the winter dry season, the river mouth often silts up, but after heavy rains it carries large amounts of brown sediment into the Indian Ocean.
 Some of this sedimentation is due to anthropogenic (human-made) pressures on the local ecosystem.
 These pressures include soil erosion caused by over-grazing, intensive cultivation, sewage disposal, informal farming and settlements, timber plantations, and the removal of sand or topsoil from the river's basin.

-The Umkomaas river valley is mentioned in an early chapter of Alan Paton's 1948 novel Cry, the Beloved Country.
+The uMkhomazi river valley is mentioned in an early chapter of Alan Paton's 1948 novel Cry, the Beloved Country.
 Probably derived from the Zulu word uMkhamazi, the name relates to the sighting of a whale in the river estuary at some point in history.
 The river's tributaries include the Madoba, Mkhomazana, Mtungwane, Nhlatimbe and Nhlavini.

 The river's basin covers about 4,315 km2, annual discharge is approximately 1 x 106 m3 and sediment load is an estimated 900 000 tons per year.
 Some parts of the river basin are vulnerable to flooding due to the steep topography and weather systems, such as intense thunderstorms and cut-off lows.
 This is exacerbated by land degradation and impervious urban areas.
 Some floods have resulted in loss of life, destruction of properties where development has encroached on floodplains in densely populated areas, and damage to roads and bridges.